metio/terraform-provider-k8s/docs/resources/traefik_containo_us_ingress_route_udp_v1alpha1.md

 Required:

 - `name` (String) Name defines the name of the referenced Kubernetes Service.
-- `port` (String) Port defines the port of a Kubernetes Service.
+- `port` (Dynamic) Port defines the port of a Kubernetes Service.
 This can be a reference to a named port.

 Optional: